google-research/google-research/mqm_viewer/README.md

         sentence.
       - **starts_paragraph**: A boolean that is true if this segment is the start of a new paragraph.
+      - In addition, any text annotation fields present in the input data are copied here.
+In [Anthea's data format](https://github.com/google-research/google-research/blob/master/anthea/anthea-help.html), this would be all the fields present in the optional last column.
-      - **feedback**: An object optionally present in the first segment of a doc.
+  - **feedback**: An object optionally present in the metadata of the first segment of a doc.
 This captures any feedback the rater may have provided.
     It can include a free-form text field (keyed by **notes**) and a string keyed by **thumbs** that is set to either "up" or "down".
-      - In addition, any text annotation fields present in the input data are copied here.
-In [Anthea's data format](https://github.com/google-research/google-research/blob/master/anthea/anthea-help.html), this would be all the fields present in the optional last column.
   - **evaluation**: An object that has information about the evaluation used.
     This field is typically only present in the very first data row, and is not repeated, in order to save space.
 This object may contain the following